Aira

 frontend:

-image: ghcr.io/aira-verify/frontend:latest
+image: ghcr.io/aira-proof/frontend:latest

 restart: unless-stopped